Real Girl (album): Singles

 "Real Girl", the album's lead single, was digitally released on 14 May 2007.
 The single was produced by Full Phatt, a London-based production company.
-It peaked at number two on the UK Singles Chart, becoming Buena's most successful single.
-It also reached the top ten in Finland, Slovakia and the Netherlands.
+It peaked at number two on the UK singles chart, becoming Buena's most successful single.
+It also reached the top ten in Finland, Slovakia, and the Netherlands.
 The second single from the album, "Song 4 Mutya (Out of Control)", was released on 27 July 2007.
 The song was a collaboration with electronic music duo Groove Armada.
-It peaked at number eight on the UK Singles Chart, becoming Buena's second top-ten solo single.
+It peaked at number eight on the UK singles chart, becoming Buena's second top-ten solo single.
 "Song 4 Mutya" received heavy airplay in Australia, where it peaked at number twenty-four.
-It also managed to chart in other countries including Ireland, the Netherlands and Finland, where it peaked at number twelve on the Finnish Singles Chart.
+It also managed to chart in other countries including Ireland, the Netherlands, and Finland, where it peaked at number twelve on the Finnish Singles Chart.
 "Just a Little Bit" was chosen to be the third single, and was released in late October 2007 in the United Kingdom.
-The single peaked at number sixty-five on the UK Singles Chart.
-The fourth and final single from the album, "B Boy Baby" featuring Amy Winehouse, was released in late December and peaked at number seventy-three on the UK Singles Chart.
+The single peaked at number sixty-five on the UK singles chart.
+The fourth and final single from the album, "B Boy Baby" featuring Amy Winehouse, was released in late December and peaked at number seventy-three on the UK singles chart.

-The track, "Strung Out" was written by Amelle Berrabah, who subsequently replaced Buena after she left the group.
-The Sugababes confirmed during a radio interview that the band recorded an uptempo version but ultimately did not use it.
+The track, "Strung Out" gained significant attention for being co-written by Amelle Berrabah, who subsequently replaced Buena after she left the group.
+The Sugababes confirmed during a radio interview that they recorded an uptempo version but ultimately did not use it.
 The track was later given to Buena without her knowledge of Berrabah's writing contributions.
 Buena was reportedly unhappy upon finding this out, but record company executives pushed for the song's inclusion on the album.
-Upon the release of "Real Girl", Sugababes became aware of Buena's version.
+Upon the release of Real Girl, Sugababes became aware of Buena's version.
 Berrabah is not credited as a writer in the liner notes.